Tamer Hosny

-Tamer Hosny Sherif Abbas Farghaly (تامر حسني شريف عباس فرغلي; born 16 August 1977), known by his stage name Tamer Hosny (تامر حسني), is an Egyptian actor who first came to attention as a singer when he appeared on mixed tapes with other Egyptian artists.
+Tamer Hosny Sherif Abbas Farghaly (تامر حسني شريف عباس فرغلي; born 16 August 1977), known by his stage name Tamer Hosny (تامر حسني), is an Egyptian singer and actor who first came to attention as a singer when he appeared on mixed tapes with other Egyptian artists.
 Hosny launched his solo career with his 2004 album Hob, becoming a successful singer of romantic music and was given the nickname "Star of the Generation" by his fans.

-Life and career
+Tamer Hosny began his career in 2002, producing music albums and Arabic films distributed in Egypt and the Middle East.
+His work has accumulated 2.5 billion total views on the YouTube platform.

+Early life

 Tamer Hosny was born in Cairo to an Egyptian father and Syrian mother.
 Unlike his father, Hosny Sherif Abbas, Tamer Hosny grew up with an interest in football and played the sport for five years.
 At age 12, Hosny got his first acting role in a 1990 short film titled Khat El Nehaya (The End Line), directed by Amr el-Leithy and co-starring Sabry Fawaz and Nashwa Mustafa.

+Music career

+Tamer Hosny’s breakthrough came with his debut album, released in collaboration with Sherine Abdel Wahab in 2002 and produced by Nasr Mahrous.
+The album stood out for its distinctive sound and lyrics, appealing to young audiences by featuring two emerging singers who reflected their generation and addressed themes relevant to their lives.
+Its songs quickly became popular, turning both Hosny and Sherine into prominent stars almost overnight.

+The album marked the beginning of Hosny’s successful music career.
+He went on to release nine studio albums, including ‘‘Enaya Bethabak’’ (’‘My Eyes Love You’’) in 2005, ‘‘Ha’eesh Hayaty’’ (’‘I Will Live My Life’’) in 2009, and ‘‘Bahebak Enta’’ (’‘I Love You’’) in 2013.
+He subsequently became one of the region’s highest-paid performers and the first Arab singer to attract more than half a million people to a single concert.

 Tamer Hosny had his first directorial experience in 2010 when directing his music video "Se7eet 3la Sotha" (Woke up to her voice).
 Hosny had a long-held ambition to become a director and to make his own music video.

+Alongside his music and acting careers, Hosny has collaborated with prominent international artists, including Quincy Jones, Snoop Dogg, and Pitbull.
+His collaboration with Snoop Dogg on ‘‘Si El Sayed’’ also featured the American rapper wearing a traditional Egyptian galabeya in the music video.

+In 2025 he collaborated with Syrian singer Al Shami (singer) on song called Maleket Gamal El Kon which became an instant hit.

+Acting career

 He starred in the 2003 Egyptian film Halet Hob (A State of Love).
-In 2006, he was arrested for forging military papers to avoid military conscription.
-He received a one-year prison sentence, yet he only stayed in jail for six months.

 In 2010, he released the comedy-drama film The Light of My Eyes.
 The movie was placed first on the Arabian box office after a week of its release.